ginarice136/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
 Focus on writing clear, maintainable code first and optimize only when necessary, after profiling and identifying bottlenecks.
 Remember that simplicity and readability enhance robustness and evolvability in the long run."

 In practice, this means don't waste time trying to micro-optimize code before you know it's a problem.
 Write code that's easy to understand and modify.
 As your program grows and requirements evolve, well-structured code will prove more beneficial than over-engineered optimizations based on assumptions or guesses.

+# 2024-01-28
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In coding, strive for simplicity in design and implementation.
+Clear, concise code that's easy to understand and maintain often leads to fewer bugs, better performance, and more efficient collaboration among developers.
+Complexity should be embraced only when it's absolutely necessary and justified by tangible benefits."

+In practice, this means:
+1. Write clean, readable code.
+2. Break down complex problems into simpler components.
+3. Use established patterns and libraries to avoid reinventing the wheel.
+4. Continuously refactor your code to eliminate unnecessary complexity.
+5. Remember that code is read far more often than it's written, so make it reader-friendly."